 We will attempt to work with students and their families on a case-by-case basis to best accommodate any special needs that an applicant may have.
 All classrooms are in ADA accessible buildings, and NU ResLife has a dietitian on staff for its summer programs to address any specific dietary needs that applicants may have.
 Please alert us early so that we can have sufficient time to help make the Debate Institute accessible to all students.
 Visit the AccessibleNU website for more information on campus accessibility.

 Students are under thorough supervision by the Institute’s employees, including the Division Director, Assistant Director, the Residence Hall Director, and all other Faculty and Resident Hall Assistants (RAs).
 Each student will be assigned a RA, who acts in both a supervisory and supportive role.
 The Resident Hall Director oversees the building and RAs.
 Our Faculty consists of professional debate coaches and experienced educators.
 RAs are current college students, from Northwestern and other Universities across the nation.
 Many NHSI alumni have returned as RAs and Faculty.

-A non-refundable, $700 deposit is required within 10 business days of acceptance to hold your place at the Institute.
-Remaining tuition balance is due by the first day of the program.
+A non-refundable, $700 deposit is required within 10 business days of acceptance to hold your place in the Institute.